 The phosphagen system is important during the first few seconds of exercise.
 It serves as a readily available source of energy to fuel the first 3 to 20 seconds of a workout.
 For example, if you break into a run, the phosphagen system can supply energy to muscles for the first 3 to 20 seconds of exercise, depending upon how fast you move.
 If you sprint, it may only be sufficient for 8 seconds or less.

 Unfortunately, the phosphagen system is limited by how much ATP and creatine phosphate that’s stored inside cells, and when it runs out, ATP and creatine phosphate have to be regenerated.
 So you can’t depend on the phosphagen system as an energy source for long periods of time.

 The Glycolytic System

 When stores of ATP and creatine phosphate are used up during the first seconds of exercise, these high-energy compounds need to be regenerated.
 At this point, a second energy system comes into play called the glycolytic system.
 This system is fueled mainly by the breakdown of stored carbohydrates in the form of glycogen through a process called anaerobic glycolysis.
-This system is convenient, because it doesn’t require oxygen to produce ATP, which is in short supply during the first seconds of exercise.
+This system is convenient because it doesn’t require oxygen to produce ATP, which is in short supply during the first seconds of exercise.

 The glycolytic system provides a quick source of ATP to fuel muscle activity, but there’s one drawback to this system.
 It leads to the accumulation of lactate since oxygen isn’t available.
-When lactate starts accumulating, muscles become more fatigued, although the fatigue may not be due directly to the lactate itself but to accumulation of other products such as hydrogen ions and inorganic phosphate that are increased as lactate is formed.
+When lactate starts accumulating, muscles become more fatigued, although the fatigue may not be due directly to the lactate itself but to the accumulation of other products such as hydrogen ions and inorganic phosphate that are increased as lactate is formed.
 Lactate can only be removed once oxygen enters the picture and the oxidative or aerobic system comes into play.

 The Oxidative or Aerobic System